Editor’s note. This article was updated to credit material previously published by the Associated Press.

-Juntos, an immigrant rights advocacy group in South Philadelphia, pushed the district to pass the resolution as the first step in a larger platform seeking language equity, improved cultural instruction and other educational justice reforms.
+The South Philadelphia-based immigration rights group Juntos pushed the district to pass the resolution as the first step in a larger platform “seeking language equity, improved cultural instruction and other educational justice reforms,” the AP reported.

-ICE has previously designated schools to be sensitive locations where agents are dissuaded from conducting enforcement actions.
-Those guidelines are supposed to include school-affiliated activities and areas, but community leaders have argued ICE agents have not always followed agency guidelines.
+According to the AP, ICE has previously designated schools to be spaces where agents are “dissuaded from conducting enforcement actions.”
+But some community leaders say ICE agents have not always followed this directive.

 Edgar Villegas, who is the first-born son of immigrant parents and a recent graduate of the Creative and Performing Arts High School, said adopting the resolution is the first step to making sure immigrant students are safe.

 “During my grade school years I have experienced immense stress,” Villegas said.
 “Many students feel uncomfortable sharing stories out of fear that the status of their parents could be used against them, which leaves students to rely on their classmates or other outside organizations for help.
 The resolution would protect students from ICE abuse and criminalizing forces.”

 Villegas noted the arrest last year of a pregnant mother, Verónica del Carmen Lara Márquez, from Honduras, who was arrested by federal authorities after dropping off her 4-year-old daughter at Eliza B. Kirkbride Elementary in the Passyunk section of South Philadelphia.
 She was then told she had to leave the country within 45 days.

 The mother’s arrest was a point of emergency for many in Philadelphia’s immigrant community.